-The governance framework has been in place at the Council for the year ended 31 March 2019 and up to the date of approval of the Statement of Accounts for 2018/19.
+The governance framework has been in place at the Council for the year ended 31 March 2020 and up to the date of approval of the Statement of Accounts for 2019/20.
+It should be noted that from the end of March 2020 the Council was significantly affected by the Covid-19 Global Pandemic and has had to change some processes and adapt to new ways of working; however, the principles of the Council's governance framework are unchanged.